 For safety reasons, nothing other than Cooperative owned equipment whether temporary or permanent may be attached, leaned against or generally blocking access to Cooperative owned electric facilities at any time.
-Any member-owned property including, but not limited to, signs, basketball equipment, security lights, etc. found to be attached, leaned against or generally blocking access to Cooperative owned facilities, will be immediately removed by Cooperative personnel.
+Any member-owned property including, but not limited to, signs, basketball equipment, security lights, etc. found to be attached, leaned against or generally blocking access to Cooperative owned facilities, will be immediately removed by the Cooperative.
 This provision does not apply to meter poles owned by the Cooperative with member-owned service wires and meter bases attached.

-B. METER ACCURACY
+C. METER ACCURACY

 The Cooperative will maintain an accuracy of its meters of plus or minus two percent in accordance with the Ohio Revised Code.
-The Cooperative, by employees or its agents, will visit the service and visually read the meter of all Members annually except when prevented by extreme weather conditions, unforeseen problems, inaccessibility or when other circumstances dictate.
+The Cooperative, by employees or its agents, may visit the service and visually read the meter as deemed necessary by the Cooperative.